davious/CatchToEvernote/README.md

 This is a python script to help ease the transistion from Catch Notes to Evernote.

-The script copies all note.enex files in the "All Notes" directory of a Catch Note Archive extract into a "All Notes Gathered" directory.
+In the Catch Notes Archive, each Space has its own directory.
+Within each Space, each note is placed in its own directory.
+To import them into Evernote, you have to select each note individually.

-This allows you to select all your enex files for import into Evernote Desktop in one go.
+The script, for each space, creates a folder called "{Space Name} Import", and copies all those nested note.enex files into it so you can import your .enex files into Evernote Desktop with one upload action per Space.

 ## Mac/Linux Instructions